December 2017 Melbourne car attack: Perpetrator

-Noori, aged 32, was known to police for a 2010 assault and had a history of drug use and mental health issues.
+Noori, aged 32, was known to police for a 2010 assault and had a history of drug use, despite 'mental health issues'he was ISIS inspired by the apparent "mistreatment of Muslims" launching his terror attack during the heart of Melbourne's busy Christmas Shopping period. as investigation.
 In June 2017, he was convicted and fined $1,000 for driving without a license, using a mobile phone while driving and failing to answer bail.
 Noori was unlicensed at the time of the December incident, and he was driving a vehicle that belonged to a relative.

 Noori appeared in court on 23 December, charged with 18 counts of attempted murder and one count of reckless conduct endangering life; one of the attempted murder charges was upgraded to murder following Crocaris' death on 29 December.
 He was remanded in custody and ordered to undergo a psychiatric assessment.
-After his arrest, he exhibited drug addiction withdrawal symptoms and was suspected to have other illnesses, including a psychiatric one.
-He was on medication for mental health issues.
+After his arrest, he exhibited drug addiction withdrawal symptoms and was suspected to have other illnesses, including a psychiatric one and signs of radicalisation.

 Noori, an Australian citizen of Afghan descent, entered Australia in 2004 with six other siblings as a refugee.
-Noori had a two-year-old son and, at the time of the attack, his wife was pregnant with their second child.
-In an informal police interview, he "spoke of dreams and voices, but also attributed some of his activities as well due to the mistreatment of Muslims".
-Noori also made comments regarding Allah and ASIO following his arrest.
-One of Noori's co-workers at the call centre where they worked said: "There was always talk of his religious beliefs, he was very strong in that.
-People would say 'I believe in God' and he'd say 'you need to believe in Allah'."
-In addition, prosecutor Mark Gibson SC claimed that as he was being detained "The accused said 'Allahu Akbar' two or three times", and in his first police interview later that evening, Noori claimed Allah had told him to do it.
+In an informal police interview, he "spoke of dreams and voices, but also attributed his attack due to his perceived "mistreatment of Muslims".
+Noori also made comments regarding Islam, Muslims, Allah and ASIO following his arrest.
+One of Noori's co-workers at the call centre where they worked said: "There was always talk of his Islamic religious beliefs, he was very strong in that.
+People would say 'I believe in God' and he'd say "you need to believe in Allah"."
+In addition, prosecutor Mark Gibson SC claimed that as he was being detained "The accused said "Allahu Akbar" two or three times", and in his first police interview later that evening, Noori claimed Allah had told him to do it.

 On 7 December 2018, Noori pleaded guilty to one count of murder, and 18 counts of attempted murder.
 Noori was sentenced in March 2019, to serve life imprisonment, with a non-parole period of 30 years.